 The mission of the Division of Tactical Emergency Medicine (DTEM) is to provide the highest quality preventive and interventional care to law enforcement agencies (LEAs) in both clinical and tactical settings; create educational opportunities for law enforcement officers, current and future tactical medical providers and other medical personnel; and lead the nation in determining and disseminating best evidence and practices for tactical medical education and clinical care.
+Established in 2009, DTEM is now part of the Center for Prehospital and Operational Medicine.

 Public safety organizations often work in dangerous environments with the possibility of injury a constant threat to their members - those who are protecting people in the communities they serve.
 One method of decreasing member risk and potential liability for interactions with others is to provide medical resources capable of operating in those same environments.
 Tactical emergency medical support (TEMS) is the ability to safely provide medical care in high-threat situations where conventional emergency medical services (EMS) personnel are not equipped or qualified to respond.
 This is particularly true for law enforcement special operations: aviation, bomb disposal and special weapons and tactics (SWAT) teams.